 Prosthodontics it pertains to the diagnosis, treatment planning, rehabilitation, and maintenance of the oral function, comfort, appearance, and health of patients with clinical conditions associated with missing or deficient teeth and/or oral and maxillofacial tissues.

-Our dental expert are trained to manage the most complex dental restorations.
-From patients requiring rehabilitation after a traumatic injury to creating new smiles for those born with genetic facial deficits, prosthodontists have the special skills needed to restore smiles to the best they can be.
-Extensively trained in state-of-the-art techniques and procedures for treating complex dental conditions and restoring optimum function and esthetics- they make smiles look beautiful and function the way they should.
+Our dental experts are trained to manage the most complex dental restorations.
+From patients requiring rehabilitation after a traumatic injury to creating new smiles for those born with genetic facial deficits, prosthodontists have the special skills needed to restore smiles.
+Trained in state-of-the-art techniques and procedures for treating complex dental conditions and restoring optimum function and esthetics- they make smiles look beautiful and function the way they should.

-Our dental team work closely with their patients to develop a comprehensive treatment plan and to help patients understand what improvements are possible.
-Using state-of-the-art procedures, the prosthodontist is often viewed as the “architect” of a restorative dental treatment plan.
+Our dental team works closely with their patients to develop a comprehensive treatment plan and to help patients understand what improvements are possible.
+Using state-of-theart procedures, the prosthodontist is often viewed as the “architect” of a restorative dental treatment plan.
 Particularly for partially or completely edentulous (toothless) patients, a prosthodontist is typically the key treatment planner.
-We aim that every treatments are designed to produce a balance between functionality, longevity and esthetics
+We aim that every treatments are designed to produce a balance between functionality, longevity and esthetics.

 A beautiful smile is important to your health, hygiene, confidence, and self-esteem.
-At our office, we can help you have the most attractive, natural-looking smile possible through advanced prosthodontic care.
+In our clinic, we can help you have the most attractive, natural-looking smile possible through advanced prosthodontics care.
 Prosthodontics, or prosthetic dentistry, is an area of dentistry that concentrates on the aesthetic restoration and replacement of teeth to their proper form and function.

-As a comprehensive dental practice, we offer our patients a wide range of prosthodontic treatments.
-Prosthodontic care focuses on complete oral rehabilitation and treatment of numerous dental conditions.
+As a comprehensive dental practice, we offer our patients a wide range of prosthodontics treatments.
+Prosthodontics care focuses on complete oral rehabilitation and treatment of numerous dental conditions.